-As of 2013, Vancouver's extensive street system included nearly 600 center-line miles of streets.
-In a survey done a few years prior, based on about 500 center-line miles of streets within the City, nearly 60 percent of the streets were reported to have sidewalks on at least one side.
-About 56 percent of arterial streets have sidewalks on both sides of the street, and another 18 percent have a sidewalk on one side.
-Nearly 40 percent of residential streets have sidewalks on both sides, while 15 percent have a sidewalk on one side.
+As of 2022, Vancouver’s extensive street system includes over 600 center-line miles of streets.
+There are approximately 645 miles of sidewalk adjacent to City streets.
+Around 75 percent of arterial streets have sidewalks on both sides of the street and another 13 percent have a sidewalk on one side.
+Nearly 45 percent of residential streets have sidewalks on both sides, while 15 percent have a sidewalk on one side.

 In almost every situation, sidewalks are dedicated public rights of way and the responsibility of abutting property owners.
 Just as in Vancouver, sidewalk ordinances typically impose the maintenance obligation on the abutting property owner.
 As dedicated public right of way, sidewalk construction requires a permit and adherence with regulations for work in the public right of way, including use of a licensed contractor.

-With hundreds of miles of sidewalks in Vancouver, the City primarily responds to sidewalk maintenance issues on a citizen-driven basis.
+With hundreds of miles of sidewalks in Vancouver, the City primarily responds to sidewalk maintenance issues on a request or complaint-driven basis.
 When a problem is reported, City staff visit the site.
 Upon evaluating and confirming an issue, the City attempts to work with the abutting property owner or owners to remedy the situation, providing information about the necessary steps and permits to help them get started.